-Working from my studio just outside the village of Stonegrave, North Yorkshire, I am a painter, occasional print and artists' book maker.
+Working from my studio at home and my painting studio just outside the village of Stonegrave, North Yorkshire, I am a painter, occasional print and artists' book maker.
 Drawing is important to my practice.
-I am an active member of Ryedale ArtWorks.

 I have not begun to make any final works for my AA2A project yet; I am still busy collecting material to incorporate into it.
 My aim is to combine text, image and mark making to create a visually interesting surface in three dimensions.
 The use of print and paint on Chinese paper will have a beautiful way of diffusing light and creating shadows, depending on where it is shown and how it is draped or hung.
 This will mirror the hoped for quality of the acrylic piece I am planning as part of the trio of free standing pillars.
 I am already thinking about other venues where the work could be shown but not approached anywhere as yet.